 Why study at Roehampton

-- Students have access to work placements with an existing music therapist.
+- Work placements organised by the University with an existing music therapist.

 - Excellent pastoral and tutorial support.

-- All music therapy course staff have their own current clinical work, meaning that they are embedded in current practice and clinical thinking.
+- Music therapy course staff have their own current clinical work, and are therefore embedded in current practice and clinical thinking.
 The staff team are involved in writing and researching and have a high profile within the UK music therapy profession.

 This course provides you with professional training in music therapy, approved by the Health & Care Professions Council (HCPC).

-For detailed information about Roehampton's MA Music Therapy, please download and read the information pack by clicking on the 'specific entry requirements' on the right hand panel.
+For detailed information about Roehampton's MA Music Therapy, please download and read the information pack by clicking on the 'specific entry requirements' link.

 Therapists work within a wide range of clinical settings.
 They work with people